 Submit Your Application to: KabulPDExchanges@state.gov

-The U.S. Embassy is pleased to announce the 2015 Afghan Junior Faculty Development Program (AJFDP) for citizens of Afghanistan to participate in a two-month professional development program in the United States.
+The U.S. Embassy is pleased to announce the 2016 Afghan Junior Faculty Development Program (AJFDP) for citizens of Afghanistan to participate in a ten-week professional development program in the United States.
 All program costs will be included in the scholarship, including lodging, meals, supplemental health and accident benefits, a book and materials allowance, and travel costs to program location.

 The Afghan Junior Faculty Development Program is a U.S. Government sponsored program that was initiated in January 2011.
 The program is designed to enhance and broaden the professional skill sets of Afghan junior faculty in various fields of study; to provide insight into the American system of higher education; and to increase mutual understanding between the people of the United States and the people of Afghanistan.

-Applicants must be citizens of Afghanistan currently employed full-time as a junior level faculty member (defined as faculty with a bachelor’s degree but no further education) at a public or private Afghan university.
+- Applicants must be citizens of Afghanistan currently employed full-time as a junior level faculty member at a public or private higher education institution in Afghanistan;

-- Demonstrated interest in and intent to continue teaching at the university level in Afghanistan;
+- Applicant must have demonstrated interest in and intent to continue teaching at the university level in Afghanistan;

-- Demonstrated leadership qualities and achievements (through professional work and volunteer experience) ;
+- Applicants must demonstrate leadership qualities and achievements through professional work and volunteer experience ;

 - Participation in an initial orientation and an eight-week academic program at a U.S. university host campus, including a one-week intensive English seminar;

 - Participation in a multi-day professional seminar in Washington, D.C. led by experienced CIES staff.